Unexcused Absences

 Powder Days (he said)

-1 Mar 2012
+1 Mar 2012 by Kent

 What a difference a day makes!
 Yesterday the Beav reported 9 inches of fresh, the first meaningful snowfall in over 10 days, and everyone in the valley must have called in sick.
 The slopes were packed!
 We got first chair up Strawberry Park Express (ok, actually more like 4th chair), and still only had three proper untracked runs.
 By our fourth run, everything on the mountain was cut up.
 No real complaints, mind you, we had quite the perfect powder field our first run down Yarrow, and our second down Larkspur was effectively fresh tracks, so it was nothing to sneeze at.
 This photo below (stolen from the official Beaver Creek website) was taken about two minutes before we arrived at that spot on Yarrow, where we saw them shooting this pic from the chairlift.